AriFordsham/GHCWiki/design/warnings/wcompat.md

 warnings, and even later turn into actual compile errors.

 Of course, in order for this new group to be effective in bringing coming changes to light, people must to use it.
-One way to encourage this would be to add `-Wcompat` to the widely used `-Wall` group.
+One way to encourage this would be to add `-Wcompat` to the widely used `-Wall` group (tracked as [\#11494](https://gitlab.haskell.org//ghc/ghc/issues/11494)).

 This page describes some arguments for and against including `-Wcompat` in `-Wall`.
 We refer to these options as,